josephjosuuu/Acoustic-fence/README.md

 ### Wild animal attacks and existing measures

-- As many as 153 farmers, including 93 tribal farmers, have cultivated paddy on 200 acres of the 250 acres of land under the Chekadi Padashekharam, Wayanad.
+- As many as 153 farmers, including 93 tribal farmers, have cultivated paddy on 200 acres of the 250 acres of land under the **Chekadi Padashekharam, Wayanad**.
 Nearly 30 acres of paddy crops have been destroyed by wild animals in the last year.
-- Over Rs 5 crore losses were caused within the last 18 months due to wild elephants roaming around Aralam farm in Kannur district, located near the Aralam wildlife sanctuary.
+- Over Rs 5 crore losses were caused within the last 18 months due to wild elephants roaming around **Aralam farm in Kannur district**, located near the Aralam wildlife sanctuary.
-- Over 100 hectares of farmlands in Tholambra, Thrikkadarippoyil, Palottuvayal, Palachippara, Sivapuram, Padupara, Alachi, Thillankeri, and Mudakkozhi areas in Puralimala valley, Kannur is under threat of monkeys and wild boars.
+- Over 100 hectares of farmlands in **Tholambra, Thrikkadarippoyil, Palottuvayal, Palachippara, Sivapuram, Padupara, Alachi, Thillankeri, and Mudakkozhi areas in Puralimala valley, Kannur** is under threat of monkeys and wild boars.

 ##### Current prevention methods used by farmers in Kerala: